 Another annoying feature is the driver information center.
-The information is displayed between the speedometer and tach, but the menu controls are actually on the left side (turn signal) steering wheel stalk.
-There’s a “menu” button which switches between trip/fuel and vehicle information, and then scrolling through the parameters in each selection is accomplished by twisting the stalk.
-Most cars have these controls on the steering wheel where you don’t have to take your hands off while driving to access different information, or they have it on the center stack.
-Air Conditioner & audio controls are typical buttons & dials but the setting will be displayed on a narrow screen in the center stack with time and temperature as default.
+The information is displayed between the speedometer and tach, but the menu controls are actually on the turn signal stalk.
+There’s a “menu” button which switches between trip/fuel and vehicle information, and then you scroll through the parameters in each selection by twisting the stalk.
+Most cars have these controls on the steering wheel so you don’t have to take your hands off while driving, or they have it on the center stack.
+Air Conditioner & audio controls are typical buttons & dials but you’ll see the setting on a narrow screen in the center stack with time and temperature as default.
 In a departure from normal, the power door lock switch isn’t on the door.
 There’s apparently no room with the power window and mirror switches.
-It is located on the dashboard in the center stack.
+You’ll find it on the dashboard in the center stack.

 I had the opportunity to put about 1,000 miles on this car from the busted up streets of Jackson, Mississippi to the butter smooth interstates of Texas and driving this car was my biggest disappointment.
-Cruze is powered by a 1.8 litre 4 cylinder putting out 138hp or a 1.4 turbo which only gets you a little more low end torque.
+Power choices for the Chevy Cruze are a 1.8 litre 4 cylinder putting out 138hp or a 1.4 turbo which only gets you a little more low end torque.
 The one thing it does smoothly is, well, cruise.
 Dropping the accelerator for more power yields a slight pause followed by a downshift that you can feel and the engine screams up to the high side of the rpm scale.
 Release the gas and the engine will take a couple seconds to wind back down.
 Also, when driving slowly for example trolling parking lots you can definitely feel the trans downshift & slow the engine down.
 Its not very smooth unless you’re operating this car very leisurely.